Link Search Menu Expand Document

 Iterating the Result

-When fetching a data from the database, it is automatically converted into an enumerable of ExpandoObject object.
+Data fetched from the database is automatically converted into an enumerable of ExpandoObject.

 using (var connection = new SqlConnection(connectionString))